rame0033/portfolio/README.md

 ### Modifying Bootstrap Colors
 I honestly thought that modifying colors from Bootstrap framework will be likely as simple as giving the value directly to the custom CSS stylesheet.
 But I learned that I have to retrieve the `root` property from the `inspect` option of the browser just to modify and apply my desired color value for the element I modified.

-### Schema/Meta Description
+## Schema/Meta Description
 Meta descriptions are visible for every page of this website so it will contribute to a search engine's understanding.
 On the other hand
-Schema was only implemented to my projects "To The Stars" and "Honey" the reason for this one is that it features real people, and they're artist as well so this is a way for search engine to see specific content of the webpage.
+Schema was only implemented to my projects "To The Stars" and "Honey" the reason for this one is that it features other people that I had the chance to work with as well so this is a way for search engine to see specific content of the webpage.
 <!-- "Tell us about your process, challenges you faced during development and how you overcame those changes.
 What have you learned by creating your web portfolio?" -->

 ## Disclaimer